trxe/notes-blog/content/operating-system/11_File_System_Implementations.md

 - Each file/directory described by an **I-Node**
   - File metadata (access right, creation time)
   - Data block addresses
+- **Nothing** has to be in memory, but most recent I-nodes be cached for speed.

 | Order | Block Group Item  | Info                                                         |
 | ----- | ----------------- | ------------------------------------------------------------ |